DavidLeoni/diversicon/docs/DiversiconLMF.md

 ### Namespaces

-XML allows to declare namespaces for tags and attributes (so you can write stuff like `<my-pfx:my-tag my-pfx:my-attribute="bla bla">`) but we abuse them to give a scope also to tag IDs: `<tag id="my-pfx_bla">`.
+XML allows declaring namespaces only for tags and attributes (so you can write stuff like `<my-pfx:my-tag my-pfx:my-attribute="bla bla">`) but we abuse them to give a scope also to tag IDs: `<tag id="my-pfx_bla">`.
 Namespaced IDs are necessary because in UBY IDs are global, and when merging multiple sources into te db conflicts might occur.

 There are a few things to keep in mind:

-- in tag IDs there is an underscore `_` separating the prefix from the name like in `<tag id="my-pfx_bla">`
+- in tag IDs there is an underscore `_` separating the prefix (i.e. 'my-pfx') from the name ('i.e. `bla`) like in `<tag id="my-pfx_bla">`
-- although we use prefixes like 'wn31` we don't require version numbers in them
+- although we use prefixes like `wn31` we don't require version numbers in them
 - we don't enforce any specific format for namespace urls, and urls are not required to be resolvable nor to be persistent (although of course it is very desirable)
 - when ids are inserted into the database, prefixes _are not_ expanded

-In Diversicon LMF you can declare namespace in `LexicalResource` tag the `xmlns`
+In Diversicon LMF you can declare namespaces in `LexicalResource` tag the `xmlns`
 attribute:

 ```xml